-- 4.20.1 We require tenants to give 28 days' written notice to terminate a tenancy.
-The only exceptions to the minimum notice period are when the tenant: - ✓ Dies - ✓ Moves into a residential care home - ✓ Moves as an internal transfer - 4.20.2 In the case of Assured Tenancies, that notice will end the tenancy of both/all joint tenants.
+- 4.20.2 In the case of Assured Tenancies, that notice will end the tenancy of both/all joint tenants.
 We will then use our discretion to decide if the other joint tenant(s) can stay in the property with a new Tenancy Agreement.
 There is no automatic right for the other joint tenant to stay in the property but we will treat each case sensitively. - 4.20.3 In the case of Fixed Term tenancies, the tenancy will only end if all parties have signed the notice and deed of surrender. - 4.20.4 If a tenant hands in the keys or vacates the property after the notice period has expired we reserve the right to charge the tenant for a loss of rent.
-Where the

-- tenant leaves the property before the end of the notice period they will still be responsible for paying rent until the end of the notice period. - 4.20.5 We may accept the keys from some other person where it reasonably appears that the other person is returning the keys on the tenants' behalf and a Tenant's Notice to Quit has been signed - 4.20.6 The outgoing tenant must ensure that all fixtures and fittings, and any furnishings provided by us, are left in a reasonable condition. - 4.20.7 The rent account must be paid in full before the tenant leaves the tenancy, or an arrangement must be made to pay the balance and details of a forwarding address must be provided. - 4.20.8 No one else is allowed to live at the property when the tenant moves out, without our permission. - 4.20.9 Once written notice to end a tenancy has been given, the tenant has no right to extend or retract the notice.
+Where the tenant leaves the property before the end of the notice period they will still be responsible for paying rent until the end of the notice period. - 4.20.5 We may accept the keys from some other person where it reasonably appears that the other person is returning the keys on the tenants' behalf and a Tenant's Notice to Quit has been signed - 4.20.6 The outgoing tenant must ensure that all fixtures and fittings, and any furnishings provided by us, are left in a reasonable condition. - 4.20.7 The rent account must be paid in full before the tenant leaves the tenancy, or an arrangement must be made to pay the balance and details of a forwarding address must be provided. - 4.20.8 No one else is allowed to live at the property when the tenant moves out, without our permission. - 4.20.9 Once written notice to end a tenancy has been given, the tenant has no right to extend or retract the notice.
 We will usually refuse such requests but may use our discretion to take alternative steps in exceptional circumstances.